-The Company Categories divide claims into those claims made against Western Asbestos against Mac Arthur Co., on the other.
+The Company Categories divide claims into those claims made against Western Asbestos Company and Western Mac Arthur Co. collectively, on the one hand, and those claims made against Mac Arthur Co., on the other.
 The Company Categories will be referred to herein as the "WAC/WMC Ratio" (referring to the Claims Payment Ratio applicable collectively to Western Asbestos Company and Western Mac Arthur Co.), and the "MAC Ratio" (referring to the company Claims Payment Ratio applicable to Mac Arthur Co.).
 The WAC/WMC Ratio has been set at 88.35% for claims of all Disease Categories, and the MAC Ratio has been set at 11.65% for claims of all Disease Categories in Minnesota and North Dakota.
 The WAC/WMC Ratio and the MAC Ratio apply only to Trust Claims that were unliquidated as of the Petition Date.
 The Claims Payment Ratios shall not apply to any Pre-Petition Liquidated Claims.